DataDog/docker-dd-agent/README.md

    - `SD_CONFIG_BACKEND` can be set to `etcd` or `consul` which are the two configuration stores we support at the moment.
    - `SD_BACKEND_HOST` and `SD_BACKEND_PORT` are used to configure the connection to the configuration store, and `SD_TEMPLATE_DIR` to specify the path where the check configuration templates are stored.
    - `SD_CONSUL_TOKEN` is used to provide an authentication token for the agent to connect to Consul if required.
+* `DD_APM_ENABLED` run the trace-agent along with the infrastructure agent, allowing the container to accept traces on 8126/tcp

 **Note:** it is possible to use `DD_TAGS` instead of `TAGS`, `DD_LOG_LEVEL` instead of `LOG_LEVEL` and `DD_API_KEY` instead of `API_KEY`, these variables have the same impact.